latex3/tagging-project/documentation/wtpdf/verbatim.md

 {% include youtube.html id="HEswkxdRJw8" width="medium" comment="verbatim all"%}

 * Symbols read (using text settings)
-* Verbosity and words used customisable by the reader.
+* Verbosity and words used customizable by the reader.
 * Linebreaks are not announced.
 * Requires interaction by the user to enable/disable this.
 Note the end of sentence full stop (period) is announced `dot` with this